 In our special editions, we cover vital social and economic issues, drawing upon the knowledge of experts and the views of Mongolian citizens to develop a clear picture of contemporary Mongolian society.

 We cover international news from a Mongolian perspective, one which celebrates Mongolia’s unique culture in a time of great potential and change.
-Online and in print, the UB Post presents comprehensive coverage of news events that will come to shape Mongolia’s future.
+Online and in print, The UB Post presents a comprehensive coverage of news events that will come to shape Mongolia’s future.

 The UB Post Staff